ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Mario-Kart-Felix/firewall-cve](https://github.com/Mario-Kart-Felix/firewall-cve) :  ![starts](https://img.shields.io/github/stars/Mario-Kart-Felix/firewall-cve.svg) ![forks](https://img.shields.io/github/forks/Mario-Kart-Felix/firewall-cve.svg)

 ## CVE-2021-41277
  Metabase is an open source data analytics platform.
-In affected versions a security issue has been discovered with the custom GeoJSON map (`admin-&gt;settings-&gt;maps-&gt;custom maps-&gt;add a map`) support and potential local file inclusion (including environment variables).
+In affected versions a security issue has been discovered with the custom GeoJSON map (`admin-settings-maps-custom maps-add a map`) support and potential local file inclusion (including environment variables).
 URLs were not validated prior to being loaded.
 This issue is fixed in a new maintenance release (0.40.5 and 1.40.5), and any subsequent release after that.
-If you&#8217;re unable to upgrade immediately, you can mitigate this by including rules in your reverse proxy or load balancer or WAF to provide a validation filter before the application.
+If you’re unable to upgrade immediately, you can mitigate this by including rules in your reverse proxy or load balancer or WAF to provide a validation filter before the application.